 Heinz Emigholz | Still from “Goff in the Desert” (“Goff in der Wüste”), Germany 2002–03 | © Heinz Emigholz and Filmgalerie 451

-The complementary publication with picture essays by the filmmaker, encyclopedic filmographies and essays by Gertrud Koch, Dennis Lim, Ulrike Lorenz and many others is the first comprehensive overview of Heinz Emigholz’s work.
+The accompanying publication with picture essays by the filmmaker, encyclopedic filmographies and essays by Gertrud Koch, Dennis Lim, Ulrike Lorenz, Andreas Reihse and others is the first comprehensive overview of Heinz Emigholz’s works.

 Part of The New Alphabet